Boose77/resume_skills/README.md

 # Resume Skill Set

 ## Overview:
-Here you will find a overview of skills and systems i have gained over the course of working in the IT field.
+Here you will find skills and systems i have gained knowledge on over the course of working in the IT field.

 ## <ins>Endpoint and Application Deployment</ins>
 ### *MicroSoft SCCM* -